SravaniChiramana/SravaniChiramana/README.md

 - 😄 welcome to my GitHub profile!.
 I have completed my post graduation MBA in HR.
 I'm passionate about software development.

-- 🌱 As a fresher, I need a platform to start my career and grow.
-I am waiting for an opportunity. if I get a job I will definitely do my best.

-- ✨ I have 6 months of internship experience as a Python full-stack developer.
+- 🌱 1 year of professional experience as a Python full-stack developer at codebook.

-- 🌟 I have completed 8 projects out of which 4 are cloud projects.
+- 🌟 completed 8 projects out of which 4 are cloud projects.

 - 💫 Experienced in working with server-side technologies, including databases and MVT design patterns.